The-SMTSci/FlexSpec1/docs/source/controls.rst

-The Arduino Nano 33 BLE Sense and IoT have sufficient capability to support the ArduinoJson library.
+The Arduino Nano 33 BLE Sense and IoT have sufficient capability to support the `ArduinoJson library <https://arduinojson.org/?utm_source=meta&utm_medium=library.properties>`_ .
 This is well crafted to be memory efficient.